checklist/wordpress/checklist-com/readme.txt

 4. Voila: you have a [baby checklist](https://checklist.com/baby-checklist/).

+5. Test.
+Make sure all works by viewing the Post and trying to click on the Save & Print buttons.
+Ensure the checklist is properly printed.

+Tip: If you have not used proper bullets in your list, there will not be any tasks in the Print page.
+Go back to your Post edit page and correct it.

-5. To customize the overall look and feel of the plugin to fit your blog's, head over to the Checklist settings page from the WordPress admin menu:
+6. To customize the overall look and feel of the plugin to fit your blog's, head over to the Checklist settings page from the WordPress admin menu:

 ![Checklist Admin Settings](assets/screenshot-5.png "The Checklist Plugin Settings page allows you to customize the plugin to fit your blog look and feel")